ACTOR HEADSHOT Q&A

 What do you retouch in a photo?

-I retouch non-permanent features -- flyaway hairs, blemishes, dust on a jacket.
-I also might soften wrinkles if a I feel a make-up artist or different lighting would have made those less noticeable.
+I retouch non-permanent features -- flyaway hairs, blemishes, dust on a jacket, etc. I also might soften wrinkles if a I feel a make-up artist or different lighting would have made those less noticeable.
 I'm fairly conservative when it comes to retouching.
 It's a balance of flattering and realistic.
 If you have strong feelings about retouching, please let me know!

 Where can I get prints?